-Due to the region's limited, yet growing, propane production and relatively high demand, the mid-Atlantic and northeastern United States are importers of propane.
+Due to the nature of the regions' propane production and relatively high demand, the mid-Atlantic and northeastern United States are importers of propane.
 These areas rely on pipeline, marine and rail sources for incoming supplies from both domestic and foreign locations.
 Independent terminal operators and wholesale distributors, own, lease or have access to propane storage facilities that receive supplies via pipeline, rail or ship.
 Generally, inventories in the propane storage facilities increase during the spring and summer months for delivery to customers during the fall and winter heating season when demand is typically at its peak.